robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 - Is the book being referenced by other books I've enjoyed?
 This was why I reluctantly read Taleb's books.
 - I keep a rough mental list of topics I'm interested in (e.g finance, decision making, science fiction).
 Any classics in these areas are always fair game.
 - If I've read a couple of books on the same topic in a row, I'll try to rotate to something else.
 - It's important to sprinkle in some "rogue" books, completely unrelated to my interests.
-For example, I recently picked up a book on Danish interior design called *The Book of Hygge*.
+For example, I recently picked up a book on Danish interior design called *The Book of Hygge* (my review [here](https://robertreads.notion.site/robertreads/d1aa189b12e547799c3a5954b289cb5d?v=c344d511453b46eebace4671761ae631&p=a904e1e1348843e3be343ac2a1a8bc4a))

 Ultimately, I'm not as deliberate as I could be with book selection.
 I think it's fine to be somewhat organic because it allows your minds to explore "threads" and build connections.
 Perhaps more importantly, it ensures that reading remains an enjoyable activity.
 If you have a predefined list of books that you are making yourself read, it becomes a chore -- the most dangerous thing one could do in building a reading workflow is to become sick of reading.